 Q: What are the benefits of applying a trail to all regions?

 You can create and manage a trail across all regions in the partition in one API call or a few clicks.
-You will receive a record of account activity made in your AWS account across all regions to one S3 bucket or CloudWatch Logs log group.
+You will receive a record of account activity made in your AWS account across all regions to one Amazon S3 bucket or CloudWatch logs group.
 When AWS launches a new region, you will receive the log files containing event history for the new region without taking any action.

 Q: How do I apply a trail to all regions?

 In the CloudTrail console, you select yes to apply to all regions in the trail configuration page.
 If you are using the SDKs or AWS CLI, you set the IsMultiRegionTrail to true.